-Additionally, they can also help with the little things like choosing apartments for you and making appointments.
+They can also help with choosing apartments for you and making appointments.
 All of this takes time, and without an agent, it’s hard to know which apartments and buildings are worth your time.

 They might have access to off-market listings.They might have access to off-market listings.

-One clear advantage of having a buyer’s agent is that they may have access to off-market listings without going public yet.
-Known as pocket listings, these hidden properties are completely invisible to buyers who go without representation.
-In a cut-throat competitive market like NYC, access to these listings can prove vital.
+One clear advantage of having a buyer’s agent is that they may have access to off-market listings without going public, yet known as a pocket listing.
+These hidden properties are entirely invisible to buyers who go without representation.
+Access to these listings can prove vital in a cut-throat competitive market like NYC.

 They can help with problematic co-op purchases.They can help with problematic co-op purchases.

 About 75% of Manhattan’s apartments are co-ops.
 This can be problematic for those who aren’t familiar with their ownership structure or purchasing process.
 Even for those familiar with them, buying one can still prove a long and stressful journey.
-Along with all the usual negotiating, offers, and counteroffers, buyers also have to assemble a board package and pass the board interview.
+With the usual negotiating, offers, and counteroffers, buyers must assemble a board package and pass the board interview.
 This requires a great deal of paperwork and preparation, with no guarantee that your application will be accepted.

-An experienced agent who knows the area and the board can make this step a lot easier.
+An experienced agent who knows the area and the board can make this step easier.
 Along with helping you compile the perfect board package, they can coach you on what to expect in the interview.
-That way, you’ll be prepared and know what to expect before going in.
+You’ll be prepared and know what to expect before going in.